o3de/sig-testing/governance/SIG Testing Charter.md

 ## SIG Chairs

-Additional information not found in the sig-governance related to SIG Chairs:
+Additional responsibilities of SIG Chairs:

-* All responsibilities of Individual Contributors and Maintainers, plus those of the Chair listed below
+* All responsibilities of Individual Contributors and Maintainers, plus those listed below
-* Work with sig-governance to set and maintain future direction
+* Work with [sig-governance](https://github.com/o3de/community) to set and maintain future direction
   * Report back any changes to the group
 * Set all agenda related to roadmap
 * Be a tie breaker when conflicts within the group deadlock
 * Disputes with the chair can be brought to the sig-governance board for review

-## Subproject Creation

-Placeholder for additional information not found in the sig-governance related to subproject creation.
-There are currently none.

-## Deviations from sig-governance

-Placeholder for explicit deviations from sig-governance guidance.
-There are currently none.